dylanleclair/tip2thetop/README.md

 javac Game.java
 ```

-If you get no compilation errors, proceed with running the CLASS file that was just made
+If you get no compilation errors, proceed with running the CLASS file that was just made.

 ```
 java Game